sumup/sumup-android-tap-to-pay/README.md

         maven {
             url = uri("https://tap-to-pay-sdk.fleet.live.sumup.net/")
             credentials {
-                username = "your_username"  // The credentials are provided by SumUp password = "your_password"
+                username = "your_username"  // The maven credentials are provided by SumUp password = "your_password"
             }
         }